Contains the active ingredient mycophenolate mofetil

 aciclovir and ganciclovir, medicines used to treat viral infections

-antacids, medicines used to treat heartburn and indigestion
+antacids and proton-pump inhibitors (PPIs), medicines used to treat heartburn and

-azathioprine, a medicine used to suppress the immune system
+azathioprine, tacrolimus and sirolimus, medicines used to suppress the immune system

 cholestyramine, a medicine used to treat high cholesterol levels in the blood